*Stats As Of 6/1/06

 89. Andrew Nettune (C, All Saint Episcopal HS)

 Nettune is already one of the top all around catching prospects in the 2007 draft, and he is just now beginning to realize his potential.
-As a catch and throw guy, the Texas native has also displayed power from the right hand side of the plate.
+As a catch and throw guy, the Texas native is one of the best in the class while also showing power from the right hand side of the plate.

 90. Wade Korpi (LHP, Notre Dame) - 7-2, 2.00 ERA, 76.1 IP, 55 Hits, 27 BB, 94 K